-- A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - Each state university has specific program requirements for completion.
+- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Some students may need preparatory courses in the areas of English, mathematics or reading.
+Courses numbered below 1000 will not apply toward this degree. - Satisfy residency requirements. - A minimum grade of C must be earned in all program require- - Completion of specific degree requirements. - Each state university has specific program requirements for completion.
 Please speak with your advisor about requirements at receiving institutions. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.